Mature skin has unique needs. Here’s how to treat it properly and look your best for years to come.

 Another good allover moisturizer, this rich formula comes in particularly handy when the temperature dips.
 “In winter months, many people experience drier skin, which is compounded by the fact that one’s skin produces less oil as you get older,” says Nada Elbuluk, M.D., an assistant professor of dermatology at NYU Langone Health.

-This cream boasts an oat complex that fights itchiness and inflammation, as well as ceramides, waxy molecules that are naturally found in healthy skin. ($12.50, walgreens.com)
+This cream boasts an oat complex that fights itchiness and inflammation.
+It also contains ceramides, which are waxy molecules that are naturally found in healthy skin. ($13, walgreens.com)

 4. Cetaphil Restoraderm Body Moisturizer